-For all you know, there are viruses, trojans, and spyware on that machine that are just waiting for you to do something – connect up to your local network, share files with other machines, or log in to your bank account.
-They’re waiting for the opportunity to propagate, compromise accounts, and just generally cause trouble.
+For all you know, there are viruses, trojans, spyware, ransomware, and more on that machine, just waiting for you to do something: connect to your local network, share files with other machines, or log in to your bank account.
+They’re waiting for the opportunity to propagate, compromise, destroy, and generally cause havoc.

-I’m not saying that this is the case.

-I am saying that you can’t know that it’s not.
+I’m not saying this is the case; I am saying you can’t know that it’s not.

 You have no idea how safety-smart the previous owner of that computer may or may not have been.
 You have no idea what’s on that machine.

-You don’t know what you have … not really.
+You have no idea what you have … not really.

-So lesson #2 is for you, the person acquiring a second-hand machine by whatever means: reformat and reinstall Windows1 from scratch.
-It’s the only way to be certain that you know what is — and perhaps more importantly what is not — on that machine.
+The right thing to do is to ignore anything on the hard disk, get a Windows install disk, and reformat and reinstall Windows from scratch.
+It’s the only way to be certain you know what is — and perhaps more importantly, what is not — on the machine.1

 It’s the “right” way for two reasons: